 Tips Happy dogs travel

 We’re on a mission to help pooches travel happier.
-In partnership with our friends at Dogs Trust, we’re here to ensure every journey you take with your pup is a feel-good, stress-free experience for everyone.
+We’re here to ensure every journey you take with your pup is a feel-good, stress-free experience for everyone.

-That’s why we’ve teamed up with Dr Jenna Kiddie, Head of Canine Behaviour at Dogs Trust, to create these four steps and show owners how to easy it is to make every trip a fun experience for our furry friends.
+During our partnership with Dr Jenna Kiddie, Head of Canine Behaviour at Dogs Trust, we created these four steps and showed owners how easy it is to make every trip a fun experience for our furry friends.'

 smiling dog smiling dog